 Backpack OZ

-Sorta like a sister hostel to The Guesthouse Hostel OZ, this recommended hostel in Adelaide boasts a daily happy hour that might definitely interest some of you who are looking to have fun more than, um, doing nothing.
-When it comes to fun, there’s a free pool table here, which is a decent ice breaker.
+This hostel features a daily happy hour that might definitely interest those backpacking in Australia looking to dive into the nightlife scene.
+When it comes to fun, there’s a free pool table here, which is a decent icebreaker.
 Good if you’re on your own or you’re just a sociable person.
-On a more practical note, the location is ACE and there’s AC everywhere – very nice when outside temperature tries to melt you.
+On a more practical note, the location is ACE and there’s AC everywhere – very nice when the outside temperature tries to melt you.

 ALWAYS sort out your backpacker insurance before your trip.
 There’s plenty to choose from in that department, but a good place to start is Safety Wing.